theLiamFC/SPARE/README.md

 serial_interfacel.py: Handles all serial communication between the computer and LEGO SPIKE Prime.

 queryDict.json: Contains valuable syntax and documentation for MicroPython coding on the LEGO SPIKE Prime platform.
+It is ultimately the hope that this json file would be replaced by documentation built into the microcontroller itself.
+For now we are using this isolated json documentation file to mimic the idea that the AI model has no pre-established knowledge of the robotic platform it is programming.